 This study, along with our previous study with CA1-NR1 KO mice, illustrates the power of cell-type-restricted, adult-onset gene manipulations in the study of molecular, cellular, and neuronal circuit mechanisms underlying cognition.
 This degree of spatial targeting—not to mention cell-type specificity—is difficult to accomplish by pharmacological manipulation.

-This work received support from the National Institute of Neurological Disorders and Stroke, the National Institute of Mental Health, RIKEN (Institute of Physical and Chemical Research, Japan), and the Picower Foundation.
+This work received support from the National Institute of Neurological Disorders and Stroke, the National Institute of Mental Health, RIKEN (Institute of Physical and Chemical Research, Japan), and the JPB Foundation.